Golf Tutorials

 Mindset Shift: It's All About Double Bogey Golf

 First thing's first: let’s shift our expectations.
 Breaking 120 is not about making pars and birdies.
 You do not need to hit amazing shots.
-In fact, if you trying doing so, you'll probably end up shooting in the 130s.
+In fact, if you try doing so, you'll probably end up shooting in the 130s.
 The entire goal is to eliminate the disastrous holes - the 9s and 10s - that destroy your scorecard.

 Think about it this way: a score of 108 on a par-72 course is straight "double bogey golf" (a score of two over par on every hole).
 That gives you a massive 11-shot cushion to break 120.
 If you can play most holes in a double bogey or better, you are well on your way.
-You are no longer aiming for an abstract, perfect hole of golf and instead now only have one very simple mandate: do not get a triple bogey. . . or worse.
+You are no longer aiming for an abstract, perfect hole of golf and instead now only have one very simple mandate: do not get a triple bogey or worse.
 This means your new "par" is a 6 on a par 4, a 7 on a par 5, and a 5 on a par 3.

 Embrace this mindset.
 Celebrate a 6 on a par 4 like it's a birdie.
 This approach takes immense pressure off.
 Your goal isn’t perfection, it’s management.
 When you stop chasing miracle shots and start playing for a simple, achievable score on each hole, your confidence will grow, and your scores will drop.